silentorb/marloth-story/books/fairytale/part5.md

 * * *

-Journal of Dr. Otto Marrechian - Entry \\\#253
+> Journal of Dr. Otto Marrechian - Entry #253
+>

-Today I finished a machine that determines the girl's location.
-It harnesses that mysterious ability of my children to sense her presence.
+> Today I finished a machine that determines the girl's location.
+It
+> harnesses that mysterious ability of my children to sense her presence.
-It utilizes the principle of triangulation, though in a much more complex manner.
-I have placed children across dozens of different dimensions.
-My machine monitors how strongly each of them is aware of the princess and prints out detailed reports of its findings.
-I can then take that data and use it to calculate a rough idea of where she is.
-It isn't a very fast process since I still need to do all the calculations by hand, but I'd rather not spend hours automating a process that will be obsolete once I have her.
+> It utilizes the principle of triangulation, though in a much more
+> complex manner.
+I have placed children across dozens of different
+> dimensions.
+My machine monitors how strongly each of them is aware of
+> the princess and prints out detailed reports of its findings.
+I can then
+> take that data and use it to calculate a rough idea of where she is.
+It
+> isn't a very fast process since I still need to do all the calculations
+> by hand, but I'd rather not spend hours automating a process that will
+> be obsolete once I have her.
+>

-I just now finished my first run of this procedure and, assuming my calculations are correct, as of half an hour ago she was and probably still is in the Great Library.
+> I just now finished my first run of this procedure and, assuming my
+> calculations are correct, as of half an hour ago she was and probably
+> still is in the Great Library.
+>

-The Great Library!
+> The Great Library!
 That is no easy fortress to surmount!
-I've known for some time that the librarian of that place has been gradually destroying gateways to the Library.
-By now, I don't think there are any gateways left.
-But since I've known this for some time this is not a new problem for me.
-Killing the librarian or attempting to forcibly take control of the Library have never been viable options.
-The Library is an incredible source of power I can tap into, but it is also heavily dependent on the librarian.
-For the Library to be of any use to me he must continue doing his job unhindered.
+I've had my eye on that treasure trove for some time and I've known that the librarian of that place has been gradually destroying
+> its gateways.
+By now, I don't think there are any gateways
+> left.
+But since I've known this for some time this is not a new problem
+> for me.
+Killing the librarian or attempting to forcibly take control of
+> the Library have never been viable options.
+The Library is an incredible
+> source of power I long to harness, but it is also heavily dependent on the
+> librarian.
+For the Library to be of any use to me he must continue doing
+> his job unhindered.
 Thus, I did the only logical thing left for me to
-do: I published a book.
+> do: I published a book.

 "A book?
 That's it!
 You really are a mad scientist!" said Deadwick when he heard of the doctor's plans.

 "If madness is not being constrained by what holds others from greatness, then yes, I am mad." said the doctor.
 "But there is reason behind my actions.
 I know Mosspuddle's great weakness."
-He held up a book in his hand entitled "A Book without an Author" by Otto Marrechian.
+The doctor held up a book in his hand entitled "A Book without an Author" by Otto Marrechian.
 "There is something even more important to him than protecting his
 library: filling it with every book ever printed.
 He has a copy of my